Red Meterological Warning (RMWs)

 p.s.
 The Weather Channel is my most watched TV channel.
 This is your chance to move up from almost excellent to truly outstanding!

-Barry's Response - It would be a good idea.
-They may just have their reasons for setting it up the way they did.
+Barry's Response - That'd be great.
+Maybe they just had their reasons for setting it up that way.

 Search this site for more information now.